 By using some of these strategies to create your sensory-friendly swim lessons, you will create a more inclusive and safe swimming program.
+For more information on how sensory-friendly swim lessons may differ from standard classes, check out AquaMobile’s blog post!
 Thank you to Jen Maitland, occupational therapy student, for her wonderful contributions to this blog post!

 Interested in learning more about sensory-friendly related to summer or swimming?
 Check out: